Jean-Luc Godard: Breathless

-Godard wanted to hire the American actress Jean Seberg, who was living in Paris with her husband François Moreuil, a lawyer, to play the American woman.
-Seberg had become famous in 1956 when Otto Preminger had chosen her to play Joan of Arc in his Saint Joan, and had then cast her in his acidulous 1958 adaptation of Bonjour Tristesse.
+Godard wanted to hire Seberg, who was living in Paris with her husband François Moreuil, a lawyer, to play the American woman.
+Seberg had become famous in 1956 when Otto Preminger had chosen her to play Joan of Arc in his Saint Joan, and had then cast her in his 1958 adaptation of Bonjour Tristesse.
 Her performance in this film had not been generally regarded as a success—The New York Times's critic called her a "misplaced amateur"—but Truffaut and Godard disagreed.
-In the role of Michel Poiccard, Godard cast Belmondo, an actor he had already called, writing in Arts in 1958, "the Michel Simon and the Jules Berry of tomorrow."
+In the role of Michel Poiccard, Godard cast Belmondo, an actor he had already called, in Arts in 1958, "the Michel Simon and the Jules Berry of tomorrow."
 The cameraman was Raoul Coutard, choice of the producer Beauregard.
-Godard wanted Breathless to be shot like a documentary, with a lightweight handheld camera and a minimum of added lighting; Coutard had experience as a documentary cameraman while working for the French army's information service in Indochina during the French-Indochina War.
+Godard wanted Breathless to be shot like a documentary, with a lightweight handheld camera and a minimum of added lighting; Coutard had experience as a documentary cameraman while working for the French army's information service during the French-Indochina War.
 Tracking shots were filmed by Coutard from a wheelchair pushed by Godard.
 Though Godard had prepared a traditional screenplay, he dispensed with it and wrote the dialogue day by day as the production went ahead.
-The film's importance was recognised immediately, and in January 1960 Godard won the Jean Vigo Prize, awarded "to encourage an auteur of the future".
+The film's importance was recognized immediately, and in January 1960 Godard won the Jean Vigo Prize, awarded "to encourage an auteur of the future".
 One reviewer mentioned Alexandre Astruc's prophecy of the age of the caméra-stylo, the camera that a new generation would use with the efficacy with which a writer uses his pen—"here is in fact the first work authentically written with a caméra-stylo.
+Richard Brody writes: "After Breathless, anything artistic appeared possible in the cinema.
+The film moved at the speed of the mind and seemed, unlike anything that preceded it, a live recording of one person thinking in real time."
+Phillip Lopate wrote that "It seemed a new kind of storytelling, with its saucy jump cuts, digressions, quotes, in jokes and addresses to the viewer."

 Early work with Anna Karina

 In 1960 Godard shot Le petit soldat (The Little Soldier).
 The cast included Godard's future wife Anna Karina.
 At this time Karina had virtually no experience as an actress.
 Godard used her awkwardness as an element of her performance.
 Godard and Karina were a couple by the end of the shoot.
 She appeared again, along with Belmondo, in Godard's first color film, A Woman Is a Woman (1961), their first project to be released.
-The film was intended as a homage to the American musical.
+The film was intended as an homage to the American musical.
 Adjustments that Godard made to the original version of the story gave it autobiographical resonances, "specifically in regard to his relationship with Anna Karina."
 The film revealed "the confinement within the four walls of domestic life" and "the emotional and artistic fault lines that threatened their relationship".